');

 What is the population of Flat Rock, NC?

-The population of Flat Rock, NC is 1,141 according to the latest Census data.
+The population of Flat Rock, NC is 1,141 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in North Carolina.

 What is the median household income in Flat Rock?